aliska76/prompt-secure-pdf/README.md

 ### There two separated projects backend and chrome-extension.

-### Installation
+## Installation
-Do this in backend and in chrome-extension folders separately!
+1. ### Install dependencies:Do this in /backend and in /chrome-extension folders separately!

 ```bash
 $ npm install
 ```

-## Compile and run the backend
+2. ### Compile and run the backend
 ```bash
 $ npm run build
 ```